 Generally, it is best to have a mix of different sized plants to stagger the growth.
 It is well worth investing in some semi-mature trees to give height; these can be bought in any number of sizes up to and over 4-5metres.
 A multi-stem birch with glorious white bark for winter interest at around 3m tall can cost up to £185 but is well worth the money as you are buying the time that tree has already been growing to achieve an instant effect.
 A few larger shrubs especially the evergreen types are also useful to give the garden some solid structure.
 They help to disguise boundaries and hide unsightly areas, bins, oil tanks sheds etc.

 If the planting plan calls for a number of perennials the choices are a little more complex and to a certain degree demands a knowledge of their habits, which we can help with.
 It might seem a good idea to get the biggest of them to get ‘instant’ effect but it doesn’t always work that way.
 A small perennial in say, a cheaper 1litre pot can be more vigorous and establish quicker than it’s more expensive equivalent in a 3 or even 5-litre pot which would possibly resent the disturbance when planted.
 Quite often the smaller plant especially if it’s a quick-growing type will have caught up with its older cousin within a couple of years or less.

-A plant like a foxglove flowers best in its second year so in that case, in order to get continuity of flower two sizes of plants, 1 year old and new younger plants have to be put in at the same time!
+A plant such as foxglove flowers best in its second year so in that case, in order to get continuity of flower two sizes of plants, 1-year-old and new younger plants have to be put in at the same time!

 It is perfectly possible to achieve a fuller planting effect in your new garden after just one year.
 But patience, they say, is a virtue and a truly mature garden may take just a little bit longer to achieve.